 Discipline is a healthy parenting tool when used correctly; however, toxic parents often resort to harsh forms of punishment that are more dangerous and severe than warranted.
 For example, a toxic parent may hit a child for not completing their chores.
 Harsh punishment might also be verbal and emotional (e.g., a parent who belittles a child who comes home with a bad grade).

-8. They Expect You to Admire Them
+8. They’re Self-Absorbed & Expect You to Admire Them

 The need for excessive admiration is another sign of a narcissistic parent.
-These parents expect their children to praise and admire them and may become angry, resentful, and manipulative with attention-seeking behaviors if they fail to do so.
+These parents expect their children to praise and admire them and may become angry, resentful, and manipulative if they fail to do so.
 These parents usually do not give their children the same admiration and praise in return.

 9. They’re Jealous of Your Other Relationships